Homeowners learn about defensible space as Texas drought conditions worsen

 Austin is over 8-inches in the hole for rainfall this year and the baking heat has ensured that basically everywhere can support a wildfire.

-Hilly terrain with a combination of thick vegetation and high populations are of critical importance to maintain enough defensible space in case a fire starts.
+Hilly terrain with a combination of thick vegetation and high populations is of critical importance to maintain enough defensible space in case a fire starts.

 So until some steady, widespread, soaking rain comes to Central Texas, everyone will need to be wildfire ready through this summer.